feDann/AutocorrelationCUDA/readme.md

 ## Features

-- Fast computation of teh autocorrelation function using CUDA parallel processing
+- Fast computation of the autocorrelation function using CUDA parallel processing
 - Support for processing a full time series or packets of data, allowing flexibility in data handling
 - Customizable parameters to fine-tune the analysis for your specific experiment